Dear Cardinal DiNardo,

-Objection: “The Church advocates for the protection of human life in all stages, including for the poor and vulnerable, immigrants and refugees, and those suffering on the margins of society.”
+“The Church advocates for the protection of human life in all its stages, including for the poor and vulnerable, immigrants and refugees, and those suffering on the margins of society.”
 What is the best way go about each of these?
-There are ways that encourage the dignity of men and those that do not.
+There are ways that encourage the dignity of men and those which subvert it.

 - Do we help the poor with government handouts, meaningful employment, or individual charity?
 This should be a moral transaction.
 When individuals give of their own spirit, they express love for their fellow human beings and the receiver feels gratitude for the gift.
 When the government gets involved, it extorts taxes from citizens at the point of a gun to fund government “generosity.”
 The moral transaction falls apart as the citizen now feels resentment and the receiver feels entitled.
 Advocating for social welfare programs sponsored by government may not be the best way for the Church to protect the poor and vulnerable.